-source directional multi-gigabit (DMG) station (STA): [source DMG STA] A DMG STA that is expected to transmit during a time division duplex (TDD) slot, or a DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).
+source directional multi-gigabit station (source DMG STA): A directional multi-gigabit (DMG) station (STA) that is expected to transmit during a time division duplex (TDD) slot, or a DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).

-space-time block coding (STBC) beacon: [STBC beacon] A beacon that is transmitted using the basic STBC modulation and coding scheme (MCS) to enable discovery of the basic service set (BSS) by high throughput (HT) stations (STAs) that support the HT STBC feature in order to extend the range of the BSS.
+space-time block coding beacon (STBC beacon): A beacon that is transmitted using the basic space-time block coding (STBC) modulation and coding scheme (MCS) to enable discovery of the basic service set (BSS) by high throughput (HT) stations (STAs) that support the HT STBC feature in order to extend the range of the BSS.

-space-time block coding (STBC) delivery traffic indication map (DTIM) beacon: [STBC DTIM beacon] An STBC beacon transmission that is a DTIM beacon.
+space-time block coding delivery traffic indication map beacon (DTIM beacon): A space-time block coding (STBC) beacon transmission that is a delivery traffic indication map (DTIM) beacon.

-space-time block coding (STBC) frame: [STBC frame] A frame that is transmitted in a physical layer (PHY) protocol data unit (PPDU) that has a nonzero value of the TXVECTOR STBC parameter, or a frame that is received in a PPDU that has a nonzero value of the RXVECTOR STBC parameter.
+space-time block coding frame (STBC frame): A frame that is transmitted in a physical layer (PHY) protocol data unit (PPDU) that has a nonzero value of the TXVECTOR STBC parameter, or a frame that is received in a PPDU that has a nonzero value of the RXVECTOR STBC parameter.

-spatial multiplexing (SM) power save: [STBC frame] A mode of operation that allows a station (STA) to listen using one radio frequency (RF) chain, then switch on additional RF chains for subsequent single-user multiple input, multiple output (SU-MIMO) operation.
+spatial multiplexing power save (SM power save): A mode of operation that allows a station (STA) to listen using one radio frequency (RF) chain, then switch on additional RF chains for subsequent single-user multiple input, multiple output (SU-MIMO) operation.

-station (STA) 2G4: [STA 2G4] A STA that is operating on a channel that belongs to any operating class that has a value of 25 or 40 for the entry in the Channel spacing column and that has a value of 2.407 or 2.414 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country
+station 2G4 (STA 2G4): A station (STA) that is operating on a channel that belongs to any operating class that has a value of 25 or 40 for the entry in the Channel spacing column and that has a value of 2.407 or 2.414 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country

 information and operating classes).

-station (STA) 5G: [STA 5G] A STA that is operating on a channel that belongs to any operating class that has a value of 20 or 40 for the entry in the Channel spacing column and that has a value of 5 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).
+station 5G (STA 5G): A station (STA) that is operating on a channel that belongs to any operating class that has a value of 20 or 40 for the entry in the Channel spacing column and that has a value of 5 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).

-station (STA) 6G: [STA 6G] A STA that is operating on a channel that belongs to any operating class that has a value of 5.925 or 5.950 for the entry in the Channel starting frequency column of Table E-4 (Global operating classes).
+station 6G (STA 6G): A station (STA) that is operating on a channel that belongs to any operating class that has a value of 5.925 or 5.950 for the entry in the Channel starting frequency column of Table E-4 (Global operating classes).

-sub 1 GHz (S1G) band: [S1G band] Frequency band for which an S1G operating class is defined in Annex E.
+sub 1 GHz band (S1G band): Frequency band for which an S1G operating class is defined in Annex E.

-sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): [S1G_1M PPDU] A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.
+sub 1 GHz 1M physical layer protocol data unit (S1G_1M PPDU): A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.

-sub 1 GHz long (S1G_LONG) physical layer (PHY) protocol data unit (PPDU): [S1G_LONG PPDU] A Clause 23 (Sub 1 GHz (S1G) PHY specification) PPDU.
+sub 1 GHz long physical layer protocol data unit (S1G_LONG PPDU): A Clause 23 (Sub 1 GHz (S1G) PHY specification) PPDU.

-sub 1 GHz modulation and coding scheme (S1G-MCS): [S1G-MCS] A specification of the S1G physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM, 1024-QAM) and forward error correction (FEC) coding rate (e.g., 1/2 rep2, 1/2, 2/3, 3/4, 5/6) that is used in an S1G PHY protocol data unit (PPDU).
+sub 1 GHz modulation and coding scheme (S1G-MCS): A specification of the S1G physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM, 1024-QAM) and forward error correction (FEC) coding rate (e.g., 1/2 rep2, 1/2, 2/3, 3/4, 5/6) that is used in an S1G PHY protocol data unit (PPDU).

-sub 1 GHz (S1G) physical layer (PHY) protocol data unit (PPDU): [S1G PPDU] A PPDU transmitted with the TXVECTOR parameter FORMAT equal to S1G, S1G_DUP_1M, or S1G_DUP_2M.
+sub 1 GHz physical layer protocol data unit (S1G PPDU): A physical layer (PHY) protocol data unit (PPDU) transmitted with the TXVECTOR parameter FORMAT equal to S1G, S1G_DUP_1M, or S1G_DUP_2M.
 The PPDU is transmitted with the S1G_SHORT, S1G_LONG, or S1G_1M preamble.